 - Are their waivers for the GMAT, GMAT Focus, GRE, or Executive Assessment (EA)?

 - Yes, we offer test score waivers.
 Currently, the GMAT/GMAT Focus/GRE/EA is NOT required to apply to any MS program.
-To qualify for a waiver for our Evening MBA, Full-Time MBA, and Online MBA programs, applicants must have earned a four-year bachelor’s degree or master’s degree from a regionally accredited college or university in the U.S. AND have earned a final cumulative GPA of 3.30 or higher on a four-point scale.
+To qualify for a waiver for our MBA and Online MBA programs, applicants must have earned a four-year bachelor’s degree or master’s degree from a regionally accredited college or university in the U.S. AND have earned a final cumulative GPA of 3.30 or higher on a four-point scale.
 Degrees graded on other scales are not eligible.
 Applicants who meet the criteria do not need to submit a request for a waiver, as the standardized test score requirement will be waived when the application is received.

 - Is there a minimum score for the GMAT, GMAT Focus, GRE, or EA?